-- Expected Values refer to the change that would have occurred had experience matched all the assumptions between July 1, 2016 and July 1, 2017. - Asset changes refer the change in the expected market value to actual market value. - Demographic changes refer to the change in actual current and potential future beneficiary data and elections from July 1, 2016 to July 1, 2017.
+- Expected Values refer to the change that would have occurred had experience matched all the assumptions between July 1, 2017 and July 1, 2018. - Asset changes refer the change in the expected market value to actual market value. - Demographic changes refer to the change in actual current and potential future beneficiary data and elections from July 1, 2017 to July 1, 2018.
 There were more retirees than assumed electing medical coverage.
-The increase in liability due to the retirees was dampened by the active liability decrease. - Change in Health Cost Assumptions refers to the change in actual claim curves compared to the expected claims based on the prior year claims.
+The increase in liability due to the retirees was more than offset by the active liability decrease. - Change in Health Cost Assumptions refers to the change in actual claim curves compared to the expected claims based on the prior year claims.
 The pre-Medicare premiums did not have an increase, so we applied a zero trend to the pre-Medicare curves.
-The Medicare premiums increased 7.68%, so we trended our curves with this increase. - Other Assumptions changes refer to the changes in demographic assumptions as well as changes in economic assumptions other than those relating to health costs.
-The increase in the liability is due to the reduction of the discount rate from 3.75% to 3.58%.
+The Medicare premiums increased 7.68%, so we trended our curves with this increase. - Change in Discount Rate refers to the decrease in the liability is due to the increase in the discount rate from 3.58% to 3.87%. - Other Assumptions changes refer to the change in medical and pharmacy healthcare trends.